dschaaff/olake-monogs-cdc-bug-repro/README.md

 **Issue**: MongoDB CDC fails to sync documents inserted between olake runs, even though the resume token is being saved and loaded correctly.

-**Root Cause**: The resume token is being extracted as a string and wrapped incorrectly when passed to MongoDB's `SetResumeAfter()`.
-MongoDB expects the complete resume token object in its original BSON format.

 ## Environment

 ## Prerequisites